Updated for 2025

-If you know that you want to elope in Sedona, Arizona but you’re not sure where to begin–let your elopement photographer be your guide!
-Photographing Sedona is one of the most popular activities for tourists experiencing Arizona.
-With over 3 million visitors a year, it can be overwhelming trying to figure out a unique place to stay, where to share your vows, and what time of year to visit.
-This is my complete Sedona Elopement Guide for couples considering this amazing location for their adventure elopement!
+Sedona offers so many different experiences for tourists, adventurous elopements, and even traditional weddings at a local Sedona wedding venue.
+It can be overwhelming trying to figure out a unique place to stay, where to share your vows, and what time of year to visit.
+This is my complete Sedona Elopement Guide for couples considering this amazing location for their wedding or adventurous elopement.

 WINTER ELOPEMENT (December – February)

-If you don’t mind the cooler weather, the rain and snow then this is the perfect time to elope.
-The tourism crowds are much smaller and lodging is also cheaper around this time of year.
+If you don’t mind the cooler weather, the rain, and snow, then this is the perfect time to elope in Sedona.
+The tourism crowds are smaller and lodging is also cheaper around this time of year.
 Temperatures can range from 20 to 60 degrees Fahrenheit.

-The weather during Spring starts to warm up with highs in the 70s-80s.
-It is the windy season but with the blooming flowers and cactus blooms–it’s worth it.
+Spring weather starts to warm up with highs in the 70s-80s.
+It is the windy season but with the flowers and cactus blooms, it’s worth it.

-It is best to plan your elopement during the week due to the spring break crowds, but I can recommend some lesser known off-the-beaten-path Sedona wedding locations.
+It is best to plan your elopement during the week due to the spring break crowds, but I can recommend more private places to elope in Sedona.

-Arizona desert weddings in the summer are not the best experience for anyone.
-Summer brings in monsoons, dust storms, and triple digit heat.
-Planning a Sedona elopement during this time is not the safest idea.
+Arizona summer brings in monsoons, dust storms, and triple digit heat.
+Planning a Sedona elopement during this time is not the safest idea, unless you’re planning a sunrise elopement.

 FALL ELOPEMENT (October – November)